Unemployment benefits and unemployment Updated

 Effects of the method of financing

 Another policy issue for unemployment benefit programs is how they are financed.
 Here the greatest contrast is between the US and most European countries.
-In the US, unemployment benefit programs are financed by a tax on employers that is based on how many workers the firm has laid off in the past, a system known as experience rating.
+In the US, unemployment benefit programs are financed by a tax on employers that is based on how many workers the firm has laid off in the past, a system known as “experience rating”.
 While firms that lay off more workers generally have to pay higher unemployment benefit taxes than firms that lay off fewer workers, firms are not assessed a “full” experience rating, under which a firm that lays off workers who receive $1,000 in unemployment benefits, for example, would be taxed $1,000 to pay, indirectly, for those workers’ full benefits.
 In Europe, on the other hand, unemployment benefit programs are generally financed through general payroll taxes.

 The reason the method of financing makes a difference is that different industries typically have different rates of layoff.
-The construction industry, for example, is highly dependent on the weather and on economic conditions and often has to temporarily lay off large number of workers who are later rehired.
+The construction industry, for example, is highly dependent on the weather and on economic conditions and often has to temporarily lay off large numbers of workers who are later rehired.
 Most service industries, on the other hand, have much more stable employment.
 If all industries pay the same payroll tax, then the construction industry is being implicitly subsidized by the service industry, because the construction industry is paying less in taxes than its laid-off workers are receiving in benefits and the service industry is in the opposite situation.
 This can lead firms in the construction industry to lay off more workers than they would under an experience-rated system.

 Limitations and gaps